azdavis/azdavis.net/posts/en/assume-recursion-works.md

 - `nil` is a list.
 - If `x` is a value, and `xs` is a list, then `x :: xs` is a list.

 This is actually quite similar to the recursive definition of the natural numbers.
-The biggest difference is that the recursive case, instead of adding 1 to the natural number to get a new natural number, we are "adding" the value `x` to the front of the list to get a new list.
+The biggest difference is that in the recursive case, instead of adding 1 to the natural number to get a new natural number, we are "adding" the value `x` to the front of the list to get a new list.

 We could, in fact, "recover" the natural numbers from lists by ignoring the values in the list, and just caring about the length of the list.
 (That is, `type nat = unit list`.)